JimmyJichi/HiFiMuxer/README.md

 pip install -r requirements.txt
 ```

-3. Move the audio file to the current directory
+3. Move the audio file to the current directory.
+Make sure the audio codec is supported by the mp4 container (e.g. flac, m4a).

 4. Run the script